Our Course

 Hole 16, Par 4 (Index 2)

-The Par 4 16th is the toughest on the Pulai Nine.
+The Par 4 16th is the toughest on the PKNS Nine.
 It plays uphill and is slightly dog- legged left.
 A large crater-like bunker will trap sliced shots on the right.
 Anything right of the buggy track is out-of-bounds.
 The best play is a draw around the trees ahead of you.
 Big hitters will be left with an 9-iron at most to a tricky putting surface.
 A bunker short of the green on the right could damper your hopes of a good score here.

 Hole 17, Par 4 (Index 12)